Les Crosets: Winter sports

 Les Crosets is famous for its winter sports.
 As the highest resort in the Swiss side of Portes du Soleil, it receives a great deal of snow, often early in the season.
-Les Crosets has an average snowfall of 48cm.
+Les Crosets has an average snowfall of 48 cm.

 Les Crosets offers alpine skiing, snowboarding, sledding and snowshoeing.
-The village is located in the center of the Portes du Soleil ski resort, which contains 650km of piste.
+The village is located in the center of the Portes du Soleil ski resort, which contains 650 km of piste.
 From Les Crosets, a good skier can reach the French Avoriz resort in 20 minutes.
 Les Crosets encompasses the famous Swiss Wall - a mogul run which is considered one of the ten hardest ski runs in the world.
 A snowpark offers jumps and freestyle skiing and snowboarding, and chairlifts transport as many as 4,000 people per hour.

 While nightlife in the traditional sense (clubs and bars) is notably absent, Les Crosets offers night skiing regularly.

 Two ski stores offer rental equipment, and a number of ski schools operate in the area.